tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/Working with Media.md

 Blend modes determine how an object's colors combine with the colors of the pixels underneath the object to determine how the object's color is displayed.
 To set the blend mode of an object, use the *Blending* pane in the *Inspector* or set the object's **ink** property.
-All objects in LiveCode support blend modes, with the exception of stacks.
+All objects support blend modes, with the exception of stacks.

 	set the ink of image "picture" to "blendBurn"

-For more information, see the **ink** entry in the LiveCode Dictionary.
+For more information, see the **ink** entry in the Dictionary.

 To set the degree of transparency, set the object's **`blendLevel`** property.
-All LiveCode objects (including stacks) support `blendLevel`:
+All objects (including stacks) support `blendLevel`:

 	set the blendLevel of button 1 to 50
 	-- sets a button to 50% transparent

 ### Full screen mode